peabodyAdmin/graphiti/aiden/docs/00-foundation.md

 - `Tool --OWNED_BY--> User` (`created_at`)
 - `Tool --USES_SERVICE--> Service` (`connectionParams`; connection parameters carried on the edge)
 - `Tool --USES_SECRET--> Secret` (`scope`; credentials stay in vault, not the graph)

+**Edge Constraints**
+- `OWNED_BY` target: Immutable after creation.
+- `USES_SERVICE` target: Immutable after creation; Service binding fixed at Tool creation.
+- `USES_SERVICE.connectionParams`: Mutable; connection configuration may be updated.
+- `USES_SECRET` target: Mutable; Secret can be rotated to a new Secret node.

 **Example**